-When those employers receive your resume and search on your name, be sure that they find good information about you.
-Even if you have lived a perfect, blameless life, someone else using the same name online could have a very bad online reputation that negatively impacts you.
+If they can't find your online professional visibility (a.k.a. your online reputation), they will very likely move on to the next candidate.
+Even if you have lived a perfect, blameless life, someone else with the same name online could have a very bad online reputation that negatively impacts you.
 Mistaken online identity happens often!

 A LinkedIn Profile is usually at the top of the first page of search results on any name.
 Hopefully, you are using a clean, relatively unique version of your name on your resume and Profile, so a search on your name provides useful information that is about you and not about someone else.